louiskirsch/speechT/README.md

 ## Testing

-To evaluate on the test set for one batch run
+To evaluate on the whole test set run
 ```
 speecht-cli evaluate
 ```

-To evaluate on the whole test set use
+To evaluate on a single batch
 ```
-speecht-cli evaluate --epoch-count 1000
+speecht-cli evaluate --step-count 1
 ```

 By default greedy decoding is used.